Ear Trainer

 That's the basic loop.
 The rest of this guide explains everything else.

-The three levels at a glance
+The four levels at a glance

 You can move between levels freely.
 They each have their own score, so working in Level 2 doesn't affect your Level 1 progress, and vice versa.
 There's no "unlocking" — visit any level whenever you want.

-A little music theory you'll want to know
+A little music theory you'll want to know about intervals

 Pitch and notes